Moored boats in the quiet, reflective waters of Blakeney harbour at low tide.

 Are there easy walks from Blakeney?

-Yes — the Blakeney to Morston loop and the walk east to Cley are both short and scenic.
+Yes — the Blakeney to Morston loop and the walk east to Cley are both short, scenic, and accessible.

 When is the best time to visit Blakeney?

-Spring and autumn bring peak bird migration and quieter trails.
-Summer is ideal for boat trips and long beach walks.
+Spring and autumn bring peak bird migration and quieter trails, while summer suits boat trips and long coastal walks.